Can closed accounts be removed from your credit report?

 If you’re feeling overwhelmed by the idea of filing disputes with the credit bureaus or writing goodwill letters to creditors, you can consider hiring a credit repair company to handle it.

-Unfortunately, with so many Americans struggling with credit score issues, credit repair scammers have emerged to take advantage of people needing help.
+Unfortunately, with so many Americans struggling with credit score issues, credit repair scammers have emerged to take advantage of people who need help.
 If you decide to hire assistance, choose your credit repair company carefully.

 The bottom line

-You have options if you are concerned about an old account negatively impacting your credit score.
-If the information on the account is inaccurate, you can file a dispute with the credit bureau(s) reporting the error.
-Even if this doesn’t purge the account from your record, removing the negative information can help your score.
-If the information is accurate, you can request a goodwill account removal from the creditor that extended the loan.
+If you are concerned about an old account negatively impacting your credit score, you can try to remove the closed account.
+For inaccurate records, you can file a dispute with the credit bureau(s) reporting the error.
+For accurate records that negatively impact your credit, you can request a goodwill account removal from the creditor that extended the loan.